opn-ooo/opn-th-server-side-challenge/README.md

 #### Notes
 - You will submit with language you are requested to do so.

-## 3. Database
-Design a database contains tables that support bellowing requirements.

 #### Requirements
 - As a store owner, I'd like to save customer information, so I can track age, gender and location for analysis purpose.